We Buy Houses in Escambia County

 Foreclosure & Legal Overview in Escambia County

-Escambia County's 1st Judicial Circuit handles approximately 800 active foreclosure cases.
-The county's military population creates unique foreclosure dynamics, the Servicemembers Civil Relief Act (SCRA) provides additional protections for active-duty service members, including a required 90-day stay on foreclosure proceedings.
+Escambia County's 1st Judicial Circuit handles about 800 active foreclosure cases.
+The county's military population creates unique foreclosure dynamics, and the Servicemembers Civil Relief Act (SCRA) may provide protections for active-duty service members.
+If military service is involved, confirm the court status, payoff, and SCRA questions with a qualified attorney or housing counselor before relying on any sale timeline.

 The Real Cost of Repairs vs. Selling As-Is in Escambia